 Depending on the level of alcohol use and the severity of the anxiety disorder, someone who enters Granite Recovery Center may have to start with our detox program to set the pace for their recovery.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Those who choose an inpatient treatment program often see the best results as the immersive environment allows them to tackle their issues head-on.

 Also known as a residential treatment program, this offers a secure and safe treatment environment if you are struggling with anxiety and alcohol use.
 Here, you will receive intensive care and have 24/7 support from professionals who will help you make your path right.

 At Granite Recovery Center, we will help you deal with the alcohol use disorder and help you learn how to deal with your anxiety.
 The extent of your illnesses will determine how much time you will spend in the rehab center.
 However, the period usually runs from 30 to 90 days.
 We have a structured schedule that will contribute to your healing.